horia141/horia141.github.io/_drafts/2016-12-06-stay-in-school.md

 **Freelance.** There's loads of small projects one can take up, either alone or with some friends.
 You need more social skills and selling knowledge than with a regular job, but it's actually quite good experience.

 **Do a startup.** Why not?
-No better time from a responsabilities point of view.
+No better time from a lack-of-responsabilities point of view.
 And the threshold to entry in the IT field is quite low.
 You'll definitely learn a lot, especially if you actually manage to sell something.

 **Participate in [Google summer of code](https://developers.google.com/open-source/gsoc/) (or equivalent).** You get to spend the summer working on an open-source project and Google is paying the bill.
 What's not to like?
 The renumeration is quite decent for 2-3 months of work.
 As student your expenses are relatively low, so you can definitely spread that money for the rest of the year.

 **Work on an open source project.** If it's just the coding experience that you're after, then working on OSS projects is a good way to get it.
 Some not-so-popular, but still critical, pieces of software even have [bounties](https://github.com/flightaware/Tcl-bounties) attached to fixing issues.

+Conclusion
+---

+Hopefully this helps you put in context the choices you have.
+It's not always easy, especially _in the trenches_, but focusing on this will definitely pay off in the long term.

 ---

 [1](#footnote1) There's a grain of salt to that accusation though.
 The curricula is outdated at many universities.
 Some courses which look nice on paper, end up being shitty in practice, because of bad professors or bad working conditions.

 [2](#footnote2) This will probably not go on forever.
 But it will for the time you're in university and the first few years of the career.
 Even after that, it's likely going to be a gradual reactivation of the tax.